paulfioravanti/plover-q-and-a/examples/README.md

 ### Customisation

-If you want to customise how the signs output, create your own `q_and_a.json` file and place it under Plover's configuration directory:
+If you want to customise how the signs output, create your own `q_and_a.json` file and place it under the [Plover configuration directory][]:

 - Windows: `C:\Users\<your username>\AppData\Local\plover\plover`
 - macOS: `~/Library/Application Support/plover`
 - Linux: `~/.config/plover`

-You do not need to add a full suite of entries as per the example config file.
-If, say, you just want to change how the question and answer markers display by putting the full words `QUESTION` and `ANSWER`, rather than the defaults of `Q` and `A`, you could create a config file that just contains the following:
+You do not need to add a full suite of entries as per the [example config file][`q_and_a.json`].
+If, say, you only want to change how the question and answer markers display by putting the full words `QUESTION` and `ANSWER`, rather than the defaults of `Q` and `A`, you could create a config file that just contains the following:

 `q_and_a.json`